concise/tmux-keylogger/README.md

 Feel free to fork it, or reimplement it with another language!

+## Why

+When doing screencast, I relied on tool like "KeyCastr" on OS X to display what I've done with my keyboard.
+But that project seems dead a few years ago, and I do not know if there is any open source alternative.
+So I decided to try if I can make it under tmux, because most of the time I do my job under a text console, and even though the programmability of tmux is awfully bad, it does meet the minimun requirements for my idea...

+And there it is, a single bash script that does almost what I want.
+(Meta key combos have not been implemented yet)  Though it is still at alpha quality, I am pretty satisfied now.

 ## Usage

 Put the `keylogger` file somewhere on your computer, preferably an empty